 Common to many embedded and cyber-physical applications is a communicating task pipeline, to acquire and process sensor data and produce outputs that control actuators.
-For example, a multirotor unmanned aerial vehicle (a.k.a.
-UAV or drone) typically processes inertial sensors to estimate its current attitude , and then uses a control function to adjust rotor speeds, which adapt the flight path.
+For example, a multirotor unmanned aerial vehicle (also known as UAV or drone) typically processes inertial sensors to estimate its current attitude, 1 and then uses a control function to adjust rotor speeds, which adapt the flight path.